Mahima920/PRG310-ASSIGNMENTS/README.md

 With DevOps, companies can:

-Deliver software faster and more reliably
+- Deliver software faster and more reliably
-Catch bugs early using automated testing
+- Catch bugs early using automated testing
-Make frequent updates without breaking systems Collaborate better between teams
+- Make frequent updates without breaking systems
+- Collaborate better between teams

-Real companies like Netflix and Amazon use DevOps to push updates multiple times a day while maintaining uptime and customer satisfaction.
+Companies like Netflix and Amazon use DevOps to release updates multiple times a day while keeping customer satisfaction high.